jeffreytli/pikkl/README.md

 * Post game votes will reveal the winner of the competition along with the individual statistics for each submission including: the average number of votes, total number of votes, total number of voters, etc.
 * Phase sorting was implemented.
 Now, the most recent battles will show up at the top of a user's list rather than being displayed randomly.
 * Improved UI/UX
-* As mentioned within the initial design documentation, we implemented a functionality in the Parse cloud database to selectively coose to remove competitions after 3 days.
+* As mentioned within the initial design documentation, we implemented a functionality in the Parse cloud database to selectively choose to remove competitions after 3 days.
 This script runs once per day at at 12am using the Parse Cloud Jobs tool.

 # Final - Differences
-As discussed with Prof Seitsinger, we've decided to remove the functionality of inviting other players to specific battles.
-Initially, we were going to use notification managers to notify users when they had been invited to battles, but by redesigning the app in a way that all of the battles are global, we've removed the essential need for notification managers. **Note:** We had initially implemented the notification manager, but as a group, we've decided to remove it because each of us was being flooded with notifications, which is against common-design patterns and pretty annoying to users.
+* **Notification Manager Implementation:** As discussed with Prof Seitsinger, we've decided to remove the functionality of inviting other players to specific battles.
+Initially, we were going to use notification managers to notify users when they had been invited to battles, but by redesigning the app in a way that all of the battles are global, we've removed the essential need for notification managers. **Note:** We had initially implemented the notification manager along with push notifications for ending phases.
+However, as a group, we've decided to remove it simply because we were all being flooded with notifications, which doesn't seem to be a good design/implementation and it was pretty annoying as users.

 # Final - Contributions
-Julio
+Julio (33.333333%)
 * Added logic for calculating and saving average scores for ordered parse query
 * Implemented ordered (by final score) final table view controller with 2 different prototype cells
 * Helped Jeffrey style UI based off design mock-ups